defencedigital/moduk-service-manual/src/service-assessments/what-to-expect/index.md

 ### Assessment reports

-You might find it useful to see what is covered in published assessment reports.
+It is useful to see what is covered in published assessment reports.
 You can [check assessment reports on GOV.UK](https://www.gov.uk/service-standard-reports).

 ## Related guidance